liam-wiltshire/talks/machinelearning/content.md

 - 1 -> 3 -> 6 -> 10 -> 15

 ???
+- If your textural data is sequential, then it's not too bad - like school grades, or positions at an old-fashioned company!
 - Although if you ask an executive, they'd probably give their distance to be 100!

 ---